freebsd/freebsd-quarterly/2020q3/cheribsd.md

 is December 2020.

-- Kernel spatial memory safety (pure-capability kernel) - The current CheriBSD kernel is a hybrid C program where pointers to userspace are CHERI capabilities.
+- Kernel spatial memory safety (pure-capability kernel) - The current CheriBSD kernel is a hybrid C program where only pointers to userspace are CHERI capabilities.
 This ensures that the kernel follows the intent of the application runtime and can not be used to defeat bounds on application pointers.
 We have developed and will soon